 Yet make it to the museum we did and it was a wonderful day for our merry, multi-generational group.
 Founded in 1947, the museum, now known as Adirondack Experience, the Museum on Blue Mountain Lake, preserves the history of the Adirondacks, big and small, famous and less so.
 Since its founding, it’s been a great, secluded place for families to visit, including mine, a spirit that the museum carries on with vigor to this day.

-Opening July 1, the boathouse at Minnow Pond will be a great way to get in some family fun on the water.
+The ADKX Boathouse at Minnow Pond is a great way to get in some family fun on the water.
 Located at the end of an easy to walk 0.75 mile trail, Minnow Pond is a beautiful spot for a paddle, but you won't need to bring your own.
-The boathouse, a rustic Adirondack design, will offer rentals of canoes, guide boats, and other classic Adirondack watercraft, some of which are meticulously cared-for vintage boats.
+The boathouse, a rustic Adirondack design, offers visitors the option to borrow canoes, guide boats, and other classic Adirondack watercraft, some of which are meticulously cared-for vintage boats.
 If you always dreamed of being a rugged Adirondack guide, here's your chance to give it a try, at least for a few hours.

 Mohawk and Abenaki Art Market

-Now in it's second year, this art market celebrates the art of the indigenous peoples of the Adirondacks on Saturday, August 24.
+This art market celebrates the art of the indigenous peoples of the Adirondacks on Saturday, August 27.
 Emerging and accomplished artists from Akwesasne and Kahnawake will be on site selling and demonstrating beadwork, basket making, leather work, and handcrafted jewelry in both traditional and contemporary forms.
 Having the opportunity to engage with the artists and learn about Mohawk and Abenaki traditions is a great bonus for those browsing the market.
 Get there early to pick up an amazing piece of art!

 No matter when you visit the ADKX, you're sure to enjoy a day full of discovery and adventure.
 Your family will love the interactive exhibits, original buildings, and the beautiful campus.
 The view of the lake is awesome and there's even a full-size railroad car to explore!
 My family loves it, so I'm sure yours will too.